 This event is usually held during the last late August or September

-This event is usually held during September
+This event is usually held during the Fall

 The San Juan Islands are nestled between Bellingham, Washington and Vancouver Island, British Columbia.
 While Washington State land use laws provide for few legal kayak landings (most of the shoreline is privately owned), you will find this a paddler's paradise.
 Lots of little islands await exploration, there are current, wind, and navigation challenges to satisfy paddlers of any level, and the chance to see some of the local orca pods (along with numerous sea lions).

 This event is usually held in late summer or early fall

 This is a fabulous Event that for years has been the signature gathering weekend for OOPS.
 Located nearby in Skamokawa, Washington on the Columbia River, Skamokawa has always been a treat with its beauty, huge ships passing, and spectacular paddles for all levels.
 A giant potluck and salmon bake are highlights of the weekend.